18 Must-Have Negotiation Skills For Procurement Professionals

 Procurement for businesses prioritizes profitability.
 On the other hand, non-profit organizations are more focused on developing communities.

 Yes.
-E-procurement can help non-profit organizations to streamline its process resulting in the reduction of costs and faster procedures.
+E-procurement can help non-profit organizations to streamline their process resulting in the reduction of costs and faster procedures.